 Dear Heart’s publication gave me the impetus and encouragement I needed to write another Tudor novel.
 I heard in my mind my imagined Sir Thomas Wyatt, the man and poet recounting the story of Anne Boleyn in my first novel, saying this about Katherine of Aragon:

 I thought the Queen a very gracious lady, for whom I once was given the pleasure and honour of composing poems.
 And I, despite all the conflicts the future would bring, always thought most highly of the Queen, believing with all my heart that this saintly woman was great and noble.
 She did not deserve the terrible, most cruel future the fates held in store for her.

 Yes – researching Anne Boleyn’s story left me equally empathetic to Katherine of Aragon, Henry VIII’s first wife.
 This empathy turned into a passion to tell Katherine’s story for my next Tudor novel.

-I had a mountain of research to surmount to do justice to Katherine’s story – and I ended up planning to write a trilogy.
+I had a mountain of research to surmount to do justice to Katherine’s story – and I found myself planning to write a trilogy.
 Unfortunately, the first novel never found a publisher.
 While its rejections hit hard at the time, I realised the first book should have been told from another character’s point of view.
-I have done that now – and Falling Pomegranate Seeds: The Duty of Daughters was finally published last year.
+I have done that now – and Falling Pomegranate Seeds: The Duty of Daughters was finally published in 2016.
 But I learnt a powerful lesson when my first vision of the work did not find a publisher.